jmotp/lince/README.md

 Repository to track firmware development of the Lince Platform.

 Lince is a development board designed around the TM4C129E microcontroller.
-It contains interfaces that enables it to connect, read and control industrial sensors and actuators according to IEC61131-2.
+It contains interfaces that enable it to connect, read, and control industrial sensors and actuators according to IEC61131-2.

 List of Interfaces: